Part 2 of Shipping Wonders of the World was published on Thursday 6th February 1936.

 It was a standard issue of 32 pages.
 It included a superb centrefold colour plate illustrating flags and signals, forming part of the article on Signalling at Sea.
 There was no photogravure supplement.

 There were no editorial notes to accompany this week’s cover design.

 The development of marine communications from the makeshifts of the sixteenth century to the fine art of to-day, exemplified by the revised International Signal Code of 1934.
-The article is by F A Bex and includes a two-page colour plate which is illustrated below.
-There is a complementary article on Flags and Ensigns in part 54.
+The article includes a two-page colour plate which is illustrated below.

-THE train ferry must carry railway carriages, freight cars and sometimes locomotives on her main deck.
+The train ferry must carry railway carriages, freight cars and sometimes locomotives on her main deck.
 In addition, sleeping and dining accommodation for passengers and, in many modem ships, a garage are essential.
 Since much of the heavy cargo is on deck, the hull - as will be seen - is a broad, shallow one, and there is ample space below the deck for machinery.
-To prevent any twisting due to corner loading, the hull must be stiffened with strong fore-and-aft girders.
-A different type of train ferry is illustrated in part 22.
 This is the first article in a long-running series illustrating various Merchant Ship Types.